 12A.3.1 Introduction

+The requirements in clause 12A.3 apply for SL PRS-RSRP measurements and for SL PRS-RSRP path measurements of the first and additional paths.

-The requirements in clause 12A.3 shall apply provided the UE has received [SLPP-RequestLocationInformation] message from LMF or another UE via SLPP [37] requesting the UE to measure and report SL PRS-RSRP measurements defined in TS 38.215 [4] based on SL-PRS.
+The requirements in clause 12A.3 shall apply provided the UE has received a RequestLocationInformation message from LMF or another UE via SLPP [37] requesting the UE to measure and report SL PRS-RSRP measurements defined in TS 38.215 [4] based on SL-PRS.

 12A.3.2 Requirements Applicability